System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Introduction

 Time and frequency mismatch affect an NC-OFDMA network more severely due to its use of a large number of nulled sub-carriers.
 Several researchers have implemented different techniques to reduce interference between unsynchronized NC-OFDMA nodes.
 The authors of~\cite{UCSB3} have used adaptive multi-bank stop-band filters to reduce interference of unwanted channels.
 The authors of~\cite{UCSB2} have used wider guard bands to reduce leakage power into neighboring channels.
 We do not focus on synchronization techniques and testbed implementation of NC-OFDMA nodes in our work.
 Interested readers are suggested to go through~\cite{UCSB1,UCSB2,UCSB3,UCSB4} to understand the implementation and synchronization details of NC-OFDMA.

 The remainder of the paper is organized as follows: Section~\ref{sec:Model} presents system power and multi-hop network model.
-Section~\ref{sec:SpectrumSpan} relates spectrum span and sampling rate with channel scheduling decisions.
-Section~\ref{sec:Solution} provides a feasible solution of the optimization problem.
+Section~\ref{sec:Solution} provides a branch and bound based solution of the optimization problem.
 We present theoretical insights of our algorithm in Section~\ref{sec:Insights} and a low complexity algorithm in Section~\ref{sec:GreedyAlgo}.
 After showing numerical results in section~\ref{sec:Simulation}, we conclude in section~\ref{sec:Conclusion}.